DoctorBeardz/WindowsGSM.ProjectZomboid/README.md

 1. Click **[RELOAD PLUGINS]** button or restart WindowsGSM

 ## Info
-This is a quickly hacked together Project Zomboid Dedicated Server for WindowsGSM.
-It will be necessary to edit the proper .ini files for all settings to be used properly.
-This has been mostly done for myself to use the autostart and Discord features of WindowsGSM and is definitely not polished.
+It will be necessary to edit the proper servertest.ini files for all the sandbox and server settings to be used properly.

 Most code and inspiration taken from: